3 Ways to Maximize the Entry-Level-Buyer Opportunity

 For the current market of entry-level buyers, low-quality homes are a deal-breaker.
 In fact, 47% of buyers 36 and younger who purchased new-build homes did so to avoid renovations and problems with plumbing or electricity, according to the NAR study.
 Having a reliable plumbing system is especially important for builders since there have been at least 20 class-action lawsuits involving plumbing pipe and fitting failures since 2000, with more than 30 builders named as co-defendants by unhappy buyers.

 FlowGuard Gold CPVC is an excellent option for entry-level homes for this reason.
 Compared to other piping materials, FlowGuard Gold CPVC piping is the most affordable option, with nearly 50% more cost savings in some cases.
 Even with these cost savings, FlowGuard Gold piping systems offer superior water quality, chlorine resistance, world-class environmental performance, and more.
-More than 11 billion feet of FlowGuard Gold pipe has been installed in the United States since 1959, and it is the only plumbing material that has never faced a class-action suit.
+More than 11 billion feet of FlowGuard Gold pipe has been installed in the United States since 1959, and it is the only plumbing material that has never faced a certified class-action suit.

 3. Emphasize that affordable prices don’t mean cheap materials